About Us

 Directions: Click here for Google Map

-About the 2023 Abenaki Heritage Weekend:
+About the 2024 Abenaki Heritage Weekend:

-On June 17-18, 2023, citizens of the New England Abenaki community gathered at Lake Champlain Maritime Museum to celebrate their history and heritage, and the public was invited!
+On June 29 – 30, 2024, citizens of the New England Abenaki community gathered at Lake Champlain Maritime Museum to celebrate their history and heritage, and the public was invited!
 Organized by the Vermont Abenaki Artists Association, this free event was open from 11 a.m. to 4 p.m. both Saturday and Sunday.
+Events scheduled for outside were moved inside when it rained, but the rain did not deter our 700+ guests!

 “The variety and quality of the work created by our Abenaki artists is outstanding,” said Vera Longtoe Sheehan, Executive Director of the Vermont Abenaki Artists Association.
 “Some of our artists create traditional art and some create contemporary art, often inspired by tradition.
 If you are looking to purchase a special gift or something new for your collection, be sure to visit the Native Arts Marketplace.”

 Throughout the weekend there were activities of interest to everyone.
-The public was advised to bring a picnic lunch and enjoy singing and drumming by the Nulhegan Drum.
-Children and adults alike enjoyed storytelling by Abenaki author and historian Joseph Bruchac, and songs for the little ones with Francine Poitras Jones.
+The public was advised to bring a picnic lunch so they could sit and listen to singing and drumming by the Nulhegan Drum.
+Children and adults alike enjoyed storytelling by Abenaki author and historian Joseph Bruchac.

 Link for Accessibility information: ?
 For access questions, contact Elisa [email protected] or (802) 265-0092